danielraffel/SwiftCatalyst/README.md

 1. Make changes to any SwiftUI view
 2. Save the file
-3. Press **Control + =** to trigger the hot reload
-4. The changes will be immediately reflected in the simulator
+3. The changes will be immediately reflected in the simulator

 Each SwiftUI view should:
 - Import the Inject framework